oxfist/eslint-plugin-nonoptimal-innerhtml/docs/rules/nonoptimal-innerhtml.md

 ## Further Reading

-Read about [the algorithm used when accessing or setting the `innerHTML`](https://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) property of a `Node` is documented by the W3C.
+Read about [the algorithm used when accessing or setting the `innerHTML`](https://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) property of a `Node` as documented by the W3C.

 You can also read about the [security concerns when using `innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#security_considerations).